omnideconv/deconvBench/pipeline/README.md

 The **subsampling** workflow is run by using nextflow with the `-entry subsampling` parameter.

-This workflow builds on the **main** workflow and adds a subsampling step to the scRNA-seq process.
-The size of the subsamples and the number of replicates can be controlled by the parameters `ct_fractions` and `replicates`.
+This workflow builds upon the **main** workflow and adds a cell-type specific subsampling step.
+The size of the subsets and the number of replicates can be controlled by the parameters `ct_fractions` and `replicates`.

 In the **subsampling** workflow following processes are run:
 1. PREPROCESS_SINGLE_CELL - For each scRNA-seq dataset in `single_cell_list` the dataset is subsampled and preprocessed.
 If `ct_fractions` contains integer, the number of cells to be subsampled per celltype is equal to the integer, which corresponds to an *even* sampling.
 For floats, we do a *mirrordb* style sampling, where  a corresponding fraction of the total number of cells per celltype is sampled.
 The number of replicates is controlled by the `replicates` parameter.
 Cells are drawn randomly without replacement.